library-data-platform/ldp/doc/Admin_Guide.md

 ### Branches

-The LDP repository has two types of branches:
+The LDP1 repository has two types of branches:

 * The main branch (`main`).
 This is a development branch where new features are first merged.
 This branch is relatively unstable.
 It